When embarking on a preservation project, we must ask the question: What do we have?

 - Report and Interpretation, during which the findings of the analysis are organized and, more importantly, interpreted in order to guide the architect/owner forward down the path of restoration or conservation.

-What to expect from & how to prepare for a historic paint analysis
+How to prepare for a historic paint analysis

 A paint analysis can also help provide insight in developing a clear objective for a preservation project.
 For example, for the restoration of Grant County Courthouse, bid documents identified one decorative campaign to be reinstated.
 John Canning & Co. was the successful low bidder, and during the initial phase of the project additional investigations and paint analysis were performed where we uncovered an earlier campaign.
 This earlier campaign proved to be the original 1906 campaign and period of significance that was ultimately restored.